xiajian/xiajian.github.io/_posts/2016-04-09-update-jekyll-and-change-to-kramadown.md

 Using jekyll-watch 1.3.1
 Using kramdown 1.10.0
 Using liquid 3.0.6
-Using mercenary 0.3.6
+Using mercenary 0.3.6 # An easier way to build your command-line scripts in Ruby.
 Using rouge 1.10.1
 Using safe_yaml 1.0.4
 Using jekyll 3.0.3
 Using jekyll-coffeescript 1.0.1
 Using jekyll-feed 0.4.0
-Using jekyll-gist 1.4.0
+Using jekyll-gist 1.4.0 # 配合 Github 的 Gist
 Using jekyll-github-metadata 1.10.0
 Using mini_portile2 2.0.0
 Using nokogiri 1.6.7.2